 You may want to specify whether a customer is a brick and mortar store or online store to decide whether or not to give them access to a retail display.
 By indicating which type of store they own, customers can have different products offered to them.

 For example, a brick and mortar store can purchase a retail display, whereas an online retailer has no use for one:

 We hope this helps as you make your way to B2B sales - there can be a huge opportunity here if you do it right!
-If you'd like work through this list, here it is again:

 As you get into the wholesale side of things, it’s important to remember that your efforts don’t stop at the website build.
 By creating a wholesale shop, you’re opening your door to a new target audience.
 Content marketing, social media and customer service are important tools to leverage here as well.

 You’ll want to ensure the entire wholesale ecommerce experience is as simple and smooth as possible for the customer.
 Just like on the retail side.

 Ready to chat about your wholesale site?
 Let's talk!